-- 1. A High School Diploma and at least two (2) years of work experience in performing maintenance and janitorial duties. - 2.
-Ability to professionally interact with co-workers, port customers and dock workers. - 3.
-Ability to safely operate power tools, manual tools and a variety of custodial-related equipment. - 4.
-Extensive knowledge of cleaning techniques, procedures and safety precautions, in the use of custodial materials and chemicals, in the operation of vacuum cleaners, buffers, wet and dry pickups, scrubbers and other related custodial equipment. - 5.
-Ability to lift, carry, push, pull and move items weighing in excess of 50 lbs.
+- A High School Diploma and at least two (2) years of work experience in performing maintenance and janitorial duties. - Ability to professionally interact with co-workers, port customers and dock workers. - Ability to safely operate power tools, manual tools and a variety of custodial-related equipment. - Extensive knowledge of cleaning techniques, procedures and safety precautions, in the use of custodial materials and chemicals, in the operation of vacuum cleaners, buffers, wet and dry pickups, scrubbers and other related custodial equipment. - Ability to lift, carry, push, pull and move items weighing more than 50 lbs.
 Ability to walk on uneven surfaces.
-Ability to climb ladders and perform work on elevated platforms. - 6.
-Ability to perform work requiring extensive standing and bending at the waist in addition to constant overhead and horizontal reaching. - 7.
-Ability to meet the requirements to wear respiratory protection equipment. - 8.
-Performs routine housekeeping.
+Ability to climb ladders and perform work on elevated platforms. - Ability to perform work requiring extensive standing and bending at the waist in addition to constant overhead and horizontal reaching. - Ability to meet the requirements to wear respiratory protection equipment. - Performs routine housekeeping.

-MINIMUM REQUIREMENTS
+MINIMUM REQUIREMENTS: